blakeaw/blakeaw.github.io/aboutme.md

 ### Postdoc Chapter 2

 At that time, I was back in the Dallas area, so I reconnected with my PhD advisor, Dr. Nielsen.
-He introduced me to Dr. Zhenpeng Qin who leads the NanoBioengineering Lab at UT Dallas.
+He introduced me to Dr. Zhenpeng Qin who leads the [NanoBioengineering Lab](https://www.nanobrainlab.net/) at UT Dallas.
 Dr. Qin was gracious enough to hire me in a part-time research role focused on resolving some discrepancies between atomistic simulations and finite-element models of gold nanoparticle interface heat transfer.
-After several months, I was eventually offered a full-time postdoctoral research position, and I continued working in the NanoBioengineering Lab until earlier this year.
+After several months working part-time for the lab, I was eventually offered a full-time postdoctoral research position, and I continued working in the NanoBioengineering Lab through February of 2023.
 While there, I used my computational skills to help advance the lab's research in areas of molecular hyperthermia and neuropeptide volume transmission (in the brain) while contributing to other projects on an ad hoc basis.

 <img src="https://drive.google.com/thumbnail?id=16Mi1c1GCosurhcCyRY5f8MHuqxynjIGU&sz=w400" alt="Qin Lab Photo"/>